Function-Correcting Codes for Insertion-Deletion Channel: Function-Correcting Codes for Insertion-Deletion Errors

-\section{Function-Correcting Codes for insertion-deletion errors}
+\section{Function-Correcting Codes for Insertion-Deletion Errors}

-In this section, we consider a function defined over the binary vector space $\mathbb{F}_2^k$, that is, $f: \mathbb{F}_2^k \rightarrow \operatorname{Img}(f)$, where the expressiveness of the function is given by $E = |\operatorname{Img}(f)|$.
+In this section, we consider a function defined over the binary vector space $\mathbb{F}_2^k$, that is, $f: \mathbb{F}_2^k \rightarrow \mathrm{Im}(f)$, where the expressiveness of the function is given by $E = |\mathrm{Im}(f)|$.
 Let $x \in \mathbb{F}_2^k$ denote a binary vector on which the function $f$ is evaluated.
-The vector $x$ is transmitted over an asynchronous channel that may introduce at most $t$ errors, consisting of insertions, deletions, or both.
+The vector $x$ is transmitted over an asynchronous channel that may introduce at most $t$ insertions, at most $t$ deletions, or a combination of both.
 To enable correction of such errors, $x$ is first encoded using an encoding function $\psi(x) = (x, p(x))$, where $p(x) \in \mathbb{F}_2^r$ represents the redundancy added to $x$ prior to transmission.
-Based on this encoding framework, we define \emph{function-correcting deletion codes}, \emph{function-correcting insertion codes}, and \emph{function-correcting insertion-deletion (insdel) codes}, which are designed to recover the function value $f(x)$ in the presence of deletion, insertion, or combined insertion-deletion errors, respectively.
+Based on this encoding framework, we define function-correcting deletion codes, function-correcting insertion codes, and function-correcting insertion-deletion (insdel) codes, which are designed to recover the function value $f(x)$ in the presence of deletion, insertion, or combined insertion-deletion errors, respectively.